unb3rechenbar/BA24-CorDis/Präsentation/main_slides.typ

   - What is ERM? #pause
     - How can a simple model be build on the idea of (repulsively) interacting (finite) particles? #pause
     - Where lies our main theoretical interest? #pause
-    - What means randomness for the model? #pause
+    - What does randomness mean for the model? #pause
   - Understanding the action. #pause
     - How does it arise? #pause
     - How can a Gaussian approach help us out?